-Responsibility: As per norms of solar power projects HFE would take responsibility for construction of the road beyond Marenadu internal before the existing road is diverted / closed for use by villagers.
-HFE (through the implementing agency) should consult with the community to decide on the alignment of the road and also fix up the likely time line for the construction.
+Responsibility: As per norms of solar power projects HFE would take responsibility in this regard.
+HFE would take responsibility for construction of any road, required to be constructed before the existing road is diverted / closed for use by villagers.
+HFE (through their EPC Contractor/ project developer and implementing agency) should consult with the community to decide on the alignment of the road and also fix up the likely time line for the construction.

 HFE and their contractors should ensure that the sharing of community resource is minimized by organizing necessary support infrastructure/facilities within premises.
 However, in case where sharing would be essential HFE and/ or their contractors should have an agreement with the Gram Panchayats for the sharing of the resource.
 In case of damage to community property HFE including its contractors should ensure that it is repaired or replaced to the satisfaction of the community at the earliest.
-HFE/ their contractors should maintain documentation of all incidents of damages to the community property.
-All cost for repair/replacement should be borne by HFE / their Contractor(s).
+HFE should maintain documentation of all incidents of damages to the community property.
+All cost for repair/replacement should be borne by HFE or their Contractor(s).